nghttp2/nghttp2/doc/nghttpx.1.rst

     Set   maximum  number   of  backend   concurrent  HTTP/1 connections per origin host.
 This option is meaningful when :option:`-s` option  is used.
-The origin  host is determined by  authority  portion  of requset  URI  (or  :authority header  field  for  HTTP/2).
+The origin  host is determined by  authority  portion  of request  URI  (or  :authority header  field  for  HTTP/2).
 To limit  the  number  of connections   per  frontend   for   default  mode,   use :option:`--backend-http1-connections-per-frontend`\.